pairing4good/academy/009-web-view/002-http.md

 - create a 1 minute video demonstrating the features that you found

 ## Turn In Your Assignment
-- Add a link to your Trello Board
-- Add a link to your GitHub repository
-- Add links to your story demo videos
+- Add links to your video

 ## Key Concepts
 - Web server: is a program that uses HTTP (Hypertext Transfer Protocol) to serve the files that form Web pages to users, in response to their requests, which are forwarded by their computers' HTTP clients.